-The Mayo Clinic Nephrology Fellowship Program provides outstanding nephrology training in all aspects of clinical practice, research and education.
+The Nephrology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides outstanding nephrology training in all aspects of clinical practice, research, and education.
 Opportunities in these three areas enable the curriculum to be individually designed to meet the specific goals of future investigative or clinical nephrologists.

 The training program fulfills the requirements for subspecialty training nephrology as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Graduate Medical Education.